Event ID 1001 — Language Pack Installation and Removal

 To set Modules Installer service to start automatically:

-- Click the Start button, type services in the Start Search box, and click on it in the Programs list.
+- Click the Start button, type services in the Start Search box, and click it in the Programs list.

 - Find Windows Modules Installer in the list.